-4.4 Leasing and interchange of aircraft
+4.4 Leasing, Charter and interchange of aircraft

-4.4.1 An AOC holder must obtain the approval of the CEO before leasing any of the AOC holder's aircraft to, or interchanging any of the AOC holder's aircraft with, another party.
-Refer to CAD 6014 for additional requirements on leasing.
+- 4.4.1 An AOC holder must obtain the approval of the CEO before leasing any of the AOC holder's aircraft to, or interchanging any of the AOC holder's aircraft with, another party.
+Refer to CAD 6014 for additional requirements on leasing. - 4.4.2 An AOC holder must obtain the approval for Charter operations.
+Refer to CAGM 6004 for guidance on the approval of charter operations.